gomesbrnn/solving-problems-sql/README.md

-# solving-problems-sql
-Solving SQL problems from Beecrowd
+# Solving SQL problems from Beecrowd